- All Topics

 Part of my job is to carry out benchmarking surveys at clients’ sites.
-This survey, referred to as the Lubrication Program Development Phase I, is a bird’s-eye view of the lubrication practices at a site.
+This survey, referred to as the Lubrication Program Development Launch Phase, is a bird’s-eye view of the lubrication practices at a site.

 There are a few things I look for immediately when going on-site, which give me a good idea of where the customer’s lubrication program stands.
 These include the presence, or lack thereof, of lubrication program performance charts, the setup of the oil storeroom and what grease is being used in fan bearings.
 The latter is the subject of this article.

 The problem is that the viscosity of the base oil used in a multiservice grease is typically 150 or 220 cSt at 40°C. Generally speaking, for the same load (torque) on the bearing, as the rotational speed increases the viscosity should decrease.

 The bearings on the fan have a pitch diameter of 50 mm.
 Various methods are available for determining the correct viscosity to use, but the one I used calls for a desirable operating-temperature viscosity of 19 cSt.
 The operating temperature of the bearing was estimated at 60°C. Using a viscosity-reference chart, this approximates to a desirable base-oil viscosity of 50 cSt at 40°C.

 Assuming that it is a directly coupled fan or a one-to-one belt drive (a typical application), then the fan absorbs the same torque, minus negligible losses in the belt or coupling, at the same speed.
 It stands to reason that the fan bearings are carrying a load similar to those in the motor and are probably going to the same size.
 So why use a different lubricant?

 Ideally, the same grease should be used in high-speed bearings and electric motors.